 \section{Numerical analysis}

-Summing up both the NLL correction and the newly derived NLP corrections, we obtain the SCET sum rule improved $B\to K^*$ form factors in the large recoil region.
-In this section, we analyze phenomenological observables for the cleanest FCNC process $B\to K^* \nu_\ell\bar{\nu}_\ell$.
-We first list the relevant theoretical inputs in the factorization formula for the heavy-to-light form factors, including quark massse, decay constants, distribution amplitudes, sum rule parameters, electroweak parameters, and the inverse moment $\lambda_B$ of the leading-twist $B$-meson LCDA from a recent lattice QCD simulations~\cite{Han:2024yun}.
-After taking into account both the available lattice QCD results in the high $q^2$ region and improved LCSR predictions in the low $q^2$ region, we then perform a combined fit to get the coefficients in the BCL $z$-series parametrization \cite{Okubo:1971my,Bourrely:1980gp,Lellouch:1995yv,Bourrely:2005hp,Bourrely:2008za}, and extend the $B \to K^*$ form factors to the entire kinematic region.
+Summing up both the NLL correction and the newly derived NLP corrections, we obtain the improved $B\to K^*$ form factors with SCET sum rules in the large recoil region.
+In this section, we analyze phenomenological observables for the rare FCNC process $B\to K^* \nu_\ell\bar{\nu}_\ell$.
+We firstly list the relevant theoretical inputs in the factorization formula for the heavy-to-light form factors, including quark masses, decay constants, distribution amplitudes, sum rules parameters, electroweak parameters, and the inverse moments.
+We compare the form factors under two scenarios : selecting the inverse moment as either the recent lattice QCD simulation result $\lambda_B =389(35) $ MeV or the conventional range $\lambda_B =350(150) $ MeV.
+The theoretical precision of form factors could be improved if lattice QCD simulations systematically account for potential uncertainties \cite{Han:2024yun}.
+After taking into account both the available lattice QCD results in the high-$q^2$ region and improved LCSR predictions in the low-$q^2$ region, we then perform a combined fit to determine the coefficients in the $z$-series expansion, thereby extending the $B \to K^*$ form factors to the entire kinematic region.
 Taking advantage of the newly updated LCSR predictions, we investigate the differential branching ratio and longitudinal $K^ *$ polarization fraction of $B\to K^{*} \nu_\ell \bar{\nu}_\ell$ decays.
-For $B^+\to K^{*+} \nu_\ell \bar{\nu}_\ell$ decay process, the additional long-distance effect induced by $B^+\to\tau^+(\to K^{*+}\nu_{\tau})\bar{\nu}_{\tau}$ at tree level is included in the narrow $\tau$ width approximation \cite{Kamenik:2009kc}.
-It is emphasised that the uncertainties of our final theoretical predictions of $B\to K^{*} \nu_\ell \bar{\nu}_\ell$ are reduced to the level of 10\% by adopting the $\lambda_B$ from the lattice QCD simulation and carrying out the BCL fits.
+For $B^+\to K^{*+} \nu_\ell \bar{\nu}_\ell$ decay process, the additional long-distance effect induced by $B^+\to\tau^+(\to K^{*+}\nu_{\tau})\bar{\nu}_{\tau}$ at tree level is included with the narrow $\tau$ width approximation.